nbonnotte/platformsh-example-django/README.md

-# Django template for Platform.sh
+# Django 1.11 LTS template for Platform.sh

 This project provides a starter kit for Django projects hosted on Platform.sh.
 It is primarily an example, although could be used as the starting point for a real project.

+Notice specifically the `settings.py` where we read some of the environment variables and configure Django to connect to the correct database, and run in Debug mode when not running the `master` branch.

+In this example we are running Django with Gunicorn.
+You can check-out other examples to see it run with other application servers.

 ## Starting a new project